-On February 8, 2008, the NAIC issued Interpretation ("INT") 18-01 to address the reporting and updating of estimates that companies are required to reflect as various accounting adjustments in their financial statements as a result of TCJA.
-This guidance provides that, although some accounting computations may be considered "complete", other accounting computations or assessments may be considered "incomplete" when the financial statements are filed.
-As such, for those items which are "incomplete" but for which a reasonable estimate can be made, those amounts should be recorded as provisional in the financial statements for the year ended December 31, 2017.
-For those items for which a reasonable estimate cannot be made, companies may continue to apply pre-TCJA law.
-Changes to amounts recognized in the financial statements for the year ended December 31, 2017 as a result of TCJA shall be recognized as a change in accounting estimate, pursuant to SSAP No. 3, when the information necessary to update the estimate becomes available.
+On February 8, 2018, the NAIC issued Interpretation 18-01 ("INT 18-01") to address the reporting and updating of estimates that companies are required to reflect as various accounting adjustments in their financial statements as a result of the TCJA.
+This guidance provides that, although some accounting computations may be considered complete, other accounting computations or assessments may be considered incomplete when the financial statements are filed.
+As such, for those items which are incomplete but for which a reasonable estimate can be made, those amounts should be recorded as provisional in the financial statements not to extend beyond one year of the TCJA enactment date of December 22, 2017.
+See Note 16 - Income Taxes for additional information on the TCJA and the INT 18-01 provisional amounts.